-Consistent with applicable law, the University provides reasonable accommodation to an otherwise qualified employee who has a disability or has become disabled and as a result needs assistance to perform the essential functions of the employee's current position.
-The interactive process will be used to determine what, if any, reasonable accommodation will be made.
+Consistent with applicable law, tThe University provides reasonable accommodation to an otherwise qualified employees who has a are disabilityled or has become disabled and as a result needs assistance to perform the essential functions of the employee's current their positions.
+The interactive process willshall be used to determine what, if any, reasonable accommodation will be made.